wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 I had been waiting for someone to give me hope.
 But the truth is: **I am the one I’ve been waiting for.**
+He simply reflected the part of me I had silenced.
 ---

 ## He Was a Mirror

 He was a mirror showing me:
-- My unlived potential
 - The woman I want to become
-- The values I truly hold
+- The values I hold dear
-- The kind of life I desire
+- The vibrancy I had lost
-- The path I forgot I was on
+- The path I had forgotten
-- The kind of partner I long for

 > He **reflected** the part of me I had abandoned.

-And now, that part is awake.
+And now, that part of me is awake again.

 ---